learnwithparam/monkey-kata/api/demos/lead_scoring/README.md

 - **Your Task:**

-  1. Define a *new* set of agents and tasks for email generation (e.g., `EmailPersonalizerAgent`, `EmailFormatterTask`).
+  1. Define a *new* set of agents and tasks for email generation.
+Create an **HR Coordinator** agent (role: "HR Coordinator") that specializes in crafting personalized emails.
-  2. Create a new `LeadResponseCrew`.
+  2. Create an email generation crew with the HR Coordinator agent and an email task.
   3. Add a "Generate Emails" button in the Top Candidates section (from Challenge 3).
-  4. When the user clicks "Generate Emails", send all candidates (with their scores and reasoning) to a new API endpoint.
+  4. When the user clicks "Generate Emails", send **all candidates** (with their scores and reasoning) to a new API endpoint.
-  5. This endpoint will, in parallel (using `asyncio.gather()`), run the `LeadResponseCrew` for each candidate.
+  5. This endpoint will, in parallel (using `asyncio.gather()`), run the email generation crew for **each candidate**.
-  6. The crew's task should be: "Based on this candidate's profile [profile], their score [score], and the reason [reasoning], write a personalized invitation for a Zoom call" for top 3 candidates, or "write a polite rejection email" for others.
+  6. The crew's task should be: "Based on this candidate's profile [profile], their score [score], and the reason [reasoning], write a personalized invitation for a Zoom call" for **top 3 candidates**, or "write a polite rejection email" for **all other candidates**.
   7. Display the generated emails in the UI.

 - **Key Concepts:** **Multi-Crew Orchestration**, **Separation of Concerns**, State Handoff, Task Specialization.